OfficeDev/teams-toolkit/templates/python/custom-copilot-assistant-assistants-api/README.md

 **If you already have an Assistant created**

-1. Fill in both OpenAI API Key and the created Assistant ID into `env/.env.*.user`
+1. Fill in both OpenAI API Key and the created Assistant ID into `env/.env.local.user`
    ```
    SECRET_OPENAI_API_KEY=<your-openai-api-key>
    OPENAI_ASSISTANT_ID=<your-openai-assistant-id>
    ```

 ### Conversation with bot
+1. Select the Teams Toolkit icon on the left in the VS Code toolbar.
 1. In the Account section, sign in with your [Microsoft 365 account](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts) if you haven't already.
 1. Press F5 to start debugging which launches your app in Teams using a web browser.
 Select `Debug in Teams (Edge)` or `Debug in Teams (Chrome)`.
 1. When Teams launches in the browser, select the Add button in the dialog to install your app to Teams.
 1. You will receive a welcome message from the bot, or send any message to get a response.

 **Congratulations**!
-You are running an application that can now interact with users in Teams App Test Tool:
+You are running an application that can now interact with users in Teams:

+> For local debugging using Teams Toolkit CLI, you need to do some extra steps described in [Set up your Teams Toolkit CLI for local debugging](https://aka.ms/teamsfx-cli-debugging).

 ![AI Agent in Teams](https://github.com/OfficeDev/TeamsFx/assets/37978464/fd1cf673-e7d8-4826-9cac-e9481a74ee1e)